Q&A Strategies & Defense

 The cascade trap

-Judges often ask cascading questions in sequence — each follow-up builds on your previous revision.
-If you lose track of what you’ve already changed, your architecture becomes internally inconsistent.
-Mentally re-validate your full solution after any on-the-spot revision.
+Judges often ask cascading questions in sequence, with each follow-up building on the previous revision.
+Losing track of what has already changed makes the architecture internally inconsistent.
+Mentally re-validate the full solution after any on-the-spot revision.